MChiang7/Springboard/README.md

 Examine and visualize differences between Euclidean and Manhanttan distance.
 ##### Cosine Similarity Case Study
 Utilize cosine similarity to compare different text values in documents.
+##### Clustering Case Study
+Implement a K-Means clustering algorithm to analyze information on marketing newsletters/e-mail campaigns and transaction level data from customers and determine which offers customers responded to, and what the customer ended up buying.
+Utilize methods such as elbow, silhouette, and gap statistic to choose the k clusters.
+Visualize final clustering with PCA.